leffff/waveml/README.md

 ```

 ## Why is it better than Linear Regression?
-The three main differance between WaveRegressor and linear regression:
+The three main differance between WaveRegressor and linear regression: </br>
-    1) WaveRegressor does not fit an intercept.
+>>1) WaveRegressor does not fit an intercept.
 Only coefficients </br>
-    2) It can optimize several metrics that are present in ```metrics.py``` </br>
+>>2) It can optimize several metrics that are present in ```metrics.py``` </br>
-    3) To achieve a higher performce you should experiment with a ```loss_function``` parameter </br>
+>>3) To achieve a higher performce you should experiment with a ```loss_function``` parameter </br>

-## What is WavePredictionTuner?
+## What is WaveTransformer?
-WavePredictionTuner is a model that performs linear transformations on each feature in a way that minimizes an error betbeen a feature and a target value.
+WaveTransformer is a model that performs linear transformations on each feature in a way that minimizes an error betbeen a feature and a target value </br>
+WaveTransformer does a cross validation process therefore it does not overfit and can be used to transform training data

 ## Why to combine the two?
 Combining the two models increases prediction quality